davidroyer/nuxt2-ssr-firebase/README.md

 ## Pre-Setup: Before Installing Any Dependencies
 1. Obtain a Firebase Project ID to use for this project.
 [See Overiew Here](#firebase-project-setup)

+2. Inside this directory, locate the file `.firebaserc.sample`, and do the following:
+  - Rename this file to `.firebaserc`
-2. Inside this directory, locate the file `.setup-firebaserc` and replace the text `your-project-id` with your Firebase Project ID.
+  - Inside this file, replace `your-project-id` with your Firebase Project ID.
 ---

 ## Setup